SLAM-Lab/SANA-FE/README.md

 Then compile SANA-FE by using the command:
 `make`

-Optionally, enable multithreaded builds using the optional flag `-j`
+Optionally, enable multithreaded builds using the optional flag `-j <nthreads>`

 ## Dependencies

 Building this project requires `cmake`, `make`, and a compiler that supports the C++17 standard (e.g., GCC >= 8, Clang >= 5).
-This project makes use of the opensource project RapidYAML for all YAML file parsing.
-To build with Python interfaces (currently mandatory), you must also have Python 3.x installed with PyBind11.
+This project makes use of the open source projects RapidYAML for all YAML file parsing, and Booksim 2 for optional cycle-accurate NoC modeling.
+To build with Python interfaces, you must also have Python 3.x installed with PyBind11.
 Assuming Python3 is available, you can install PyBind11 using:

 `pip install pybind11`

+Booksim 2 requires the `bison` and `flex` dependencies for config parsing.

 # To Run an Example

-`./sim arch/example.yaml snn/example.yaml 10`
+`./sim arch/example.yaml snn/example.yaml 200`

-This simulates 10 time-steps of a tiny connected spiking neural network (SNN).
+This simulates 200 time-steps of a tiny connected spiking neural network (SNN).

 General usage:

-`./sim <architecture description> <SNN description> <N timesteps>`
+`./sim [optional flags] <architecture description> <SNN description> <N timesteps>`

 In addition to the standlone simulator, SANA-FE can also be scripted using a Python API.
 For an example of how this can be done, see the Jupyter